AltGr/opam-wiki/Creation-of-OPAM packages.md

 ```

 You should adapt this to the required commands to build your package,
-and on each line contains the shell commands corresponding to a
+and each line contains the shell commands corresponding to a
 `string list`.

 The `remove` field follows the same syntax as the `build` field.
 The
-`depends` field is a `string list` of dependencies, and each dependency
+`depends` field is a `string list` of dependencies, with each dependency
 being another OPAM package.
 Here *ounit* depends only on *ocamlfind*.

 ### `url`